 Put your problems and thoughts behind you

 Just for 30 minutes.
 Nothing else is out there, just you, your body, and the road.
 The monkey brain will try to bring the pesky thoughts back, don't allow it.
 Are you breathing deep enough?
-Think about the experience of the run in your current state, the wind in your face, your feet hitting the road, heart racing.
+Think about the experience of the run and your current state, the wind in your face, your feet hitting the road, heart racing, blank mind.

 Pick the right settings

 If there is a park, or any green area around your home that's where you should be.
-No place is perfect, some are rough, roads aren't flat enough, or too crowded.
+No place is perfect, some are very rough, roads aren't flat enough, or the areas are too crowded.
 No matter.
-Having acces to trees, birds, water, is the best catalyst for a medititative jog.
-If all these things are simply not available to you, fake them with some nature sounds, set the threadmill by the window, or loop a video on the TV.
-Nature provides the right amount of excitement to the run but is calm enough to allow you enter a meditative state.
+Having access to trees, birds, water, is the best catalyst for a medititative jog.
+If all these things are simply not available to you, fake them: With some nature sounds, by setting the threadmill by the window, or looping a video on the TV.
+Nature provides the right amount of excitement to a run but it is calm enough to allow you enter a meditative state.

 Keep it simple

-No phone, no fancy clothes (do invest in a good pair of running shoes), while music is not necessary sometimes is helpful to focus your attention on specific sounds, my preference is nothing with vocals (or in a soft unknown language), nature sounds or incantations.
+No phone, no fancy clothes (do invest in a good pair of running shoes), while music is not necessary sometimes is helpful to focus your attention on specific sounds.
+If I use music my preference is nothing with vocals (or in a soft unknown language), nature sounds or incantations.
 Regarding music, stuff from holosync is great.
 There are a few free tracks on youtube that you could put into your player, experiment and find what works best for you.